 The Treasury

-How to visit: If there's a green light on outside Shangri-La, The Treasury is open.
+How to visit: The Treasury is open if there's a green light outside Shangri-La.
 Enter through Shangri-La, walk out the back door, and up to the deck.
-Once you're up there, make a U-turn and head to the back staircase.
-First come, first serve.
+Once up there, make a U-turn and head to the back staircase.
+It's first come, first served.

 1016 E 6th St, East Austin, instagram.com/the_treasury_atx